It's an easy recipe, but it's in two parts:

 - 1 1/2 cup + 1 Tbs warm water

-- Dissolve the malt and yeast in water, stir and let sit 5 mins to activate.
+- Dissolve the instant yeast in water, stir and let sit 5 mins to ensure activation.

-- Add water and blend/knead for 10 mins until the dough is smooth and stretchy
+- Add water/yeast to flour mix and blend/knead for ~8 mins until the dough is smooth and stretchy.

-- Roll into two 2" logs, cover and let rest for 20 mins
+- Roll into two logs, cover with wet towel and let rest for 20 mins.

-- Cut into 12 equal parts, stretch it around you fingers and roll into bagel shape.
-Search online videos for technique demonstrated by experts.
+- Cut into 10 equal parts, stretch around you fingers and roll into bagel shape.

-- Put bagels on tray, cover and refrigerate overnight.
+- Put bagels on tray, cover with the towel and refrigerate overnight.

-- Boil the bagels in batches that fit the pot you're using until they float.
-Drain and add toppings if you like.
+- Boil the bagels in batches that fit the pot until they float or ~2 mins.
+Drain on a rack and add toppings if you like.

 - Bake 12 mins, and leave in longer (but watch closely) for darker color.